Tautological systems, homogeneous spaces and the holonomic rank problem: Introduction

-Our investigations show that one needs to impose rather delicate conditions on the bundle $L$ and the parameter Lie algebra homomorphism mentioned above in order to obtain a non-zero tautological system.
-If these conditions---which we make explicit---hold true, we show that the corresponding tautological system has a functorial description, and thus naturally underlies a mixed Hodge module.
+Our investigations show that, in order to obtain a nonzero tautological system for general Lie group actions, one needs to impose rather delicate conditions on the bundle $L$ and the corresponding parameter Lie algebra homomorphism.
+If these conditions---which we make explicit---hold true, we show that the corresponding tautological system has, in fact, a functorial description similar to the one for GKZ-systems given in \cite{GKZ90,SW09}, and thus naturally underlies a mixed Hodge module.
 We determine its possible weights, and we show how to compute its solution rank at any point.
 In particular, we determine its holonomic rank in terms of the dimension of the cohomology of a natural family of (complements of) hyperplane sections of $X$.
+In order to put this in context, recall that the variation of certain relative cohomology groups to families of hypersurfaces in a torus is captured by the restriction of the GKZ-system induced by the hypersurface to its regular locus (see \cite[Thm.~2.13]{Reich2}, \cite{Stienstra} and \cite{ReichWalth-Duco}) while information on the intersection cohomology of the associated toric projective variety can be estimated as well (compare, for example \cite[Prop.~2.14]{RS12}).

-The latter result gives a complete solution for arbitrary line bundles to the holonomic rank problem raised in \cite{Bloch_HolRankProb}.
-We also show that in many cases (depending on the value of the parameter Lie algebra homomorphism), the monodromy representation defined by the smooth part of the tautological system is irreducible.
-Besides applications to mirror symmetry, our results should also lay the foundations for further study of Hodge theory of various differential modules constructed from representations of algebraic groups, such as Frenkel--Gross connections (see \cite{FrenkelGross}) or generalized Kloosterman $\cD$-modules (\cite{HeinlothNgoYun}).
+Our general rank result gives a completely general solution for arbitrary line bundles to the holonomic rank problem raised in \cite{Bloch_HolRankProb} (and adressed in \cite{HuangLianZhu} in the special case $L=-K_X$).
+Considering rather finer structure aspects, we further show that in many cases (classified by the value of the parameter Lie algebra homomorphism), the monodromy representation defined by the smooth part of the tautological system is irreducible.
+This, again, has well-established counterparts in the case of a torus action: compare \cite{GKZ90,W-taka,Saito11,SW12,Beukers}.
+It is interesting that the resulting mixed Hodge modules have only two nonzero weights, in contrast to the GKZ case of \cite{ReichWalth-Weight} where the torus dimension predicts the number of weights.